ACTE Announces Oregon Teacher as National Award Finalist

 mzarcone@acteonline.org

-ACTE Announces Georgia Retired Teacher as National Award Finalist
+ACTE Announces Oregon Teacher as National Award Finalist

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Cynthia Greene, Former Program Specialist for Business & Information Technology, Former Business Teacher & Former Business Manager for GACTE in Marietta, GA, as the 2025 ACTE Region II Lifetime Achievement and Hall of Fame.
-This award recognizes the finest career and technical education (CTE) educators at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
+ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Leah Ferguson, Teacher at The Dalles High School, in The Dalles, OR as the 2026 ACTE Region V New Teacher of the Year.
+This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Greene is one of five finalists for the 2025 national title.
+Ferguson is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, 2024, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox, The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###